jeffreypaul15/Sunpy3D/proposal.md

 I have enjoyed contributing to SunPy and will continue to do so regardless of GSoC.
 I have worked with Python as a primary programming language as I have spent over 2 years working, researching, and developing in the field of Artificial Intelligence.
 I have quite a bit of experience with Hackathons and won [Smart India Hackathon](https://www.sih.gov.in/sih2020) 2020 for Student Innovation  category, where I focused predominantly on AI and the efficient use of Python.
-Besides this, I also was part of a team that placed top 5 in SAP Semicolon Nationals in 2019 and 2020.
+Besides this, I also was part of a team that placed top 4 in SAP Semicolon Nationals in 2019 and 2020.
-I have worked as a full-time intern at 3 separate AI-based companies with.
+I have worked as a full-time intern at 3 separate AI-based companies.
 Solar Physics has gained my interest from my contributions to SunPy and from then on I have explored the visualization of SunPy with AstroPy.

 ## GSoC